Learning Physical Operators using Neural Operators: Background

 \subsection{Partial Differential Equations (PDEs)}

 Consider a generic formulation of a PDE modelling the spatio-temporal evolution of $n$ field variables $u\in\mathbb{R}^n$:

-Here, $X$ defines the spatial domain bounded by $\Omega$, $[0,T]$ the temporal domain, and $\pdv{u}{t}$ the temporal gradient. $D_X$ represents the composite spatial derivative operator up to the PDE order.
-The physics coefficients are expressed via $\lambda$ (constant coefficients assumed).
+Here, $X$ defines the spatial domain $\Omega$, $[0,T]$ the temporal domain, and $\pdv{u}{t}$ the temporal gradient. $D_X$ represents the composite spatial derivative operator up to the PDE order.
+The physics coefficients are expressed via $\lambda$.
 The PDE has boundary condition $g$ and initial condition $a$ from the function space $\mathcal{A}$.

 \textbf{Our objective} is the forward problem: solving the PDE as an initial value problem under varying coefficients, mathematically expressed as

 where $\mathcal{P}$ represents all characterisations of initial conditions $a$ and PDE parameters $\lambda$, and $\mathcal{U}$ is the space of all PDE solutions over the domain.